atendra12/atendra12/README.md

 ### Let's Dive In! 🚀

-I'm a Senior Data Scientist, passionate about leveraging data science to solve complex business problems
+I'm a Lead Data Scientist, passionate about leveraging data science to solve complex business problems

 ## 🎓 &nbsp;Education